When a new recipe idea pops into my head, I get tunnel vision. It seems I can’t think about anything else until I Make. That. Recipe.

 Print Banana Bread Scones with Peanut Butter Glaze Author: Katy’s Kitchen Prep time: 40 mins Cook time: 16 mins Total time: 56 mins Yield: 12 scones Ingredients The Scones

-- 3 and ¼ cups whole spelt flour
+- 3 and ¼ cups whole spelled flour

 - ¼ cup packed brown sugar